MTrab/landroid_cloud/README.md

 ### To-do

-* Make this an official integration
+* Make this an official integration (far in the future as there is to many changes right now)